strimzi/proposals/031-tls-encrypt-the-kafka-connect-rest-api.md

                 - http
                 - https
                 description: The protocol of the REST listener.
-              caCertChainAndKey:
+              certChainAndKey:
                 type: object
                 properties:
                   certificate:
                     type: string
-                    description: The name of the ca certificate file in the Secret.
+                    description: The name of the certificate file in the Secret.
                   key:
                     type: string
-                    description: The name of the ca private key file in the Secret.
+                    description: The name of the private key file in the Secret.
                   secretName:
                     type: string
                     description: The name of the Secret containing the certificate.